 Next week we’ll cover exactly what type of content works to drive lead generation campaigns.

-Lauren Locke-Paddon is Customer Success Manager at TechValidate.
+Lauren Locke-Paddon is the Customer Success Manager at TechValidate.
 She leads the customer success team with a focus on delivering high-touch consultative support that emphasizes results.